bitwarden/help/_articles/security/data-storage.md

 Don't trust Bitwarden Servers?
 You don't have to.
 Open source is beautiful.
 You can easily host the entire Bitwarden stack yourself.
 You control your data.
 Learn more [here]({% link _articles/hosting/install-on-premise.md %}).
 ## On your Local Machine

-Data that is stored on your computer/device is also encrypted and only decrypted when you unlock your Vault.
-Decrypted data is stored **in memory** in the following locations and is **never written to persistent storage**:
+Data that is stored on your computer/device is encrypted and only decrypted when you unlock your Vault.
+Decrypted data is stored **in memory** only and is **never written to persistent storage**.
+BitWarden encrypted data at rest is stored in the following locations:

 #### Desktop App